 To further enhance the performance of your MoCA network, consider these optimization strategies:

-- Direct Connections: Whenever possible, establish direct coaxial connections between rooms without using multiple splitters or amplifiers, as these can weaken the signal.
+- Direct Connections: Whenever possible, establish direct coaxial runs between rooms and minimize cascaded splitters or non‑MoCA amps.

 Troubleshooting Tips